mosn/layotto/docs/en/start/lock/start.md

 <!-- tabs:end -->

 ## step 2.
+Run the client demo

-Run the client program, call Layotto to add, delete, modify and query
+The client demo invokes Layotto API to lock and unlock the resource.

 <!-- tabs:start -->
 ### **Go**